FieryCod/holy-lambda/doc/1-02-getting-started.md

   2. Install [clj-new](https://github.com/seancorfield/clj-new) using these [instructions](https://github.com/seancorfield/clj-new#getting-started)

-  3. Configure a default AWS profile via `aws-cli`.
-This is necessary for making a bucket, deploying an application and locally testing the babashka runtime.
+  3. Configure a **default** AWS profile via `aws-cli`.
+     This is necessary for interacting with AWS from holy-lambda.

      ```
      aws configure